 Clinical Evidence Supporting Novel BTK Strategies

 One of the key developments involves increasing interest in zanubrutinib waldenstroms, is seen where research is related to its selectivity and tolerability profile.
-In terms of clinical trials that have been conducted for this next-generation BTK inhibitor, they report very strong response rates and also sustained disease control in several WM patient groups.
+In terms of clinical trials that have been conducted for this next-generation BTK inhibitor, they report strong response rates and also sustained disease control in several WM patient groups.

 Safety Considerations and Long-Term Management